 Kaishore guggulu can be used to support healthy joints (in gout), muscles (in fibromylegia), in back pain and pain in connective tissue.
 It can also be used as supportive dietary herbal supplement in many health conditions such as diabetes, skin diseases, etc.

 The other diseases in which Kaishore or Kishore guggulu is used are impaired digestion, constipation, diabetic carbuncle, ulcer, cough, abdominal lump or gulma, anemia, meha or excessive flow of urine and senility.

-This medicine is especially useful for skin diseases, kustha and gout.
+This medicine is especially useful for the skin diseases, kustha and gout.

-The recommended dosage of Kaishore Guggulu 2-4 tablets after meal, in morning and evening with hot water or milk/Manjishtadi kwath.
-Or take as directed by physician.
+The recommended dosage of Kaishore Guggulu 2-4 tablets after the meal, in morning and evening with hot water or milk/Manjishtadi kwath.
+Or take as directed by a physician.

 Caution while taking this medicine:

 Person suffering from thyroid and the liver problems must consult physician before taking gugglu.
 It should not be taken by pregnant woman.

 Where to buy?

 This medicine is manufactured by many pharmaceutical companies like Shree Baidyanath Ayurved Bhawan, Dabur, Patanjali Divya Pharmacy, and many more.
 You can purchase it on line or from a medicine store.